Serbia in shock over Australia's refusal to let Djokovic in

 BELGRADE, Serbia (AP) — Serbia is nervously awaiting the outcome of what increasingly looks like a soap opera with the country's most famous sports idol in the lead role.

-The world's top-ranked men's tennis player, Novak Djokovic, faces the prospect of deportation from Australia.
-Djokovic had hoped to win his 21st Grand Slam title at this month's Australian Open, which would set the men’s record for major championship victories.
+The world's top-ranked men's tennis player, Novak Djokovic, faces the prospect of deportation from Australia, where he had hoped to win his 21st Grand Slam title at this month's Australian Open, which would set the men’s record for major championship victories.

 Written By